OpenDGPS/simulacore/README.md

 The interpreter itself is located on the simulacore_kernel.cu.
 The function simulacore_gpu gets a pointer of the device memory.

-At this sample only threads with id equal 3 are doing the opcode interpretation.
-Because the number of threads are identical to the number of cores of the given GPU device, only one thread should be accessing the memory.
+At this sample the executable binary is copyed as many times as the number of cores available.
+The result available in the EAX register at the Intel code is stored in a separate memory block at the GPU and transfered to the host memory.

 To help to understand the if-conditions, the disassembly (from Hopper Disassembler for OSX) are listed as comments.
 The order of the if-statements is not the exact order of the opcode in the binary.

 Even if CUDA - and in more general, GPUs - offer registers to it's cores, in this proof-of-concept the i86 registers are defined as variables.
 The defined C-variables are stored via MOV (0xc7) at the register variable rbp_8 and eax and the calculation happens at eax and ecx.
 The final result of the calculation can be found at eax.
-The value of eax will be written to the device memory via "targetMem[0x1004 >> 2] = eax;" at line 109 in file simulacore_kernel.cu.
+The value of eax will be written to the device memory via "resultMem[coreNum] = eax;" at line 107 in file simulacore_kernel.cu.

 ## Conclusion

 It is shown, that it is possible to interprete and run opcode from an Intel processor with a GPU.
 In the history of computer this is not the first time.
 The Digital FX!32 had done this on Digital Alpha Workstations in the 90the.
 More sophisticated than this PoC the software also made runtime analytics to optimize the performance on the flight (http://www.hpl.hp.com/hpjournal/dtj/vol9num1/vol9num1art1.pdf).

+Additional it is shown, that the same executable opcode can be interpreted on many cores in parallel.

 With the ability to run the same code many times in parallel (up to 4000 cores on a NVIDIA 1080ti), this solution could be faster as the target processor even if the opcodes interpreted and a GPU usually runs on lower clock than a typical Intel CPU.